 Introduction

 Faba bean (Vicia faba L.) is the most important pulse crops widely grown in Ethiopia, usually under rain fed conditions.
 Ethiopia is the first faba bean growers in Africa and the second most faba bean producer in the world next to China (FAO, 2019).
 The crop grows widely with an altitude of from 1800 to 3000 meter above sea level and annual rainfall of 700 to 1100 mm.
-In Ethiopia, faba bean land coverage and production were about 30% and 35% of the total pulse area and total production respectively (CSA, 2020).
+In Ethiopia, Faba bean land coverage and production were about 30% and 35% of the total pulse area and total production respectively (CSA, 2020).
 Faba bean have a major role in the community of the country as a source good protein, starch, and minerals for human beings (Hacıseferoǧulları et al., (2003).

-In recent year, faba bean production and productivity had substantially increased due to superior attentions on varietal release and developments with high grain yield, large seed size, and resistance to both biotic and abiotic constraint (Keneni et al., 2016).
+In recent year, Faba bean production and productivity had substantially increased due to superior attentions on varietal release and developments with high grain yield, large seed size, and resistance to both biotic and abiotic constraint (Keneni et al., 2016).
 But its productivity is mostly limited by different production factors including use of less productive varieties, acidity, drought, chocolate spot, rust and the absence of genetic diversity on gene pools for improvement in the breeding programs.
-In addition, Ethiopia have diverse agro ecological condition hence, the absence of faba bean genotypes which perform stable across environments and growing season is the main concern and problems for production.
+In addition, Ethiopia have diverse agro ecological condition hence, the absence of Faba bean genotypes which perform stable across environments and growing season is the main concern and problems for production.

-Genotypic improvement of faba bean varieties through hybridization across environment and seasons is the basic strategy for breeders to the increment of grain yield.
+Genotypic improvement of Faba bean varieties through hybridization across environment and seasons is the basic strategy for breeders to the increment of grain yield.
 The more the diverse parents, the more the chance of improving the traits under consideration.
 Hence, selection of better crossing materials from the gene pool is crucial, so the presence of sufficient and desirable genotypic variability among genotypes and heritable traits must be exist (Holeme et al., 2019).
-In agreement to this different researcher in their study reported the presence of highly significant genotypic difference among evaluated faba bean genotypes (Temesgen et al., 2023, Hiywotu et al., (2022), Beyene et al., 2018, Takele et al., (2024)).
+In agreement to this different researcher in their study reported the presence of highly significant genotypic difference among evaluated Faba bean genotypes (Temesgen et al., 2023, Hiywotu et al., (2022), Beyene et al., 2018, Takele et al., (2024)).
 In view of this, the current research experiment was conducted with the objective of studying genetic variability, character relations of traits and estimate the effects of genotype, environment, and genotype x environment interaction on grain yield.

 Materials and Methods